Bubobubobubobubo/Sova/website/static/doc_bali_syntax/bali-syntax.typ

 The fraction is converted to a floating point value at the last possible moment (that is, when theTool has to compute a timestamp).

 In practice ``` (// n d)``` represents a fraction with numerator $n$ and denominator $d$.
-The alternative definition of a fraction — a single number or arithmetic expression $d$ — represents a fraction with a numerator of 1 and a denominator $d$ (except if $d = 0$ in which case the numerator is 0 and the denominator is 1).
+The alternative definition of a fraction as a single number or arithmetic expression $n$ represents a fraction with a numerator of $n$ and a denominator $1$.
+The alternative definition of a fraction as a decimal number $f$ represents a fraction with numerator $n$ and denominator $d$ such that $f = n/d$.

 A #nt([Concrete-Fract]) represents a fraction that will be computed at compile time.
 It is defined from numbers only.